meilisearch/documentation/main_concepts/indexes.md

 ::: tip
-By default, the Meili dashboard infers the schema from the **first** document sent.
+By default, the MeiliSearch dashboard infers the schema from the **first** document sent.
 :::